- 1 360 Degree Feedback – What, Why, How?

 Maintain an air of fairness and absolute anonymity:

 Agree upon a minimum number of raters beforehand to establish and protect rater anonymity.
-The usual bar is having at least five raters across respondent groups complete the feedback process that is shared with the individual.
+The usual bar is having at least five raters across respondent groups to complete the feedback process that is shared with the individual.

 Additionally, ensure that employees and their raters feel the process to be fair and can thus expect to be rated honestly.